efost7873/integratedvaluearchitecture.com/diagnostic.md

     <h1>Why the Diagnostic Matters</h1>

     <p>
       Most tools measure symptoms.
 The Diagnostic measures structure.
-It provides a factual, evidence based foundation for understanding how the organization functions and where structural conditions support or constrain performance.
+It provides a factual foundation for understanding how the organization functions and where structural conditions support or constrain performance.
     </p>

     <p>